mui/material-ui/CONTRIBUTING.md

 - The branch is targeted at:
   - `master` for ongoing development.
 - The branch is not behind its target.
-- If a breaking change is introduced:
-  - There is an open RFC issue that the PR addresses.
-  - The issue and the PR should be included in [#13663](https://github.com/mui-org/material-ui/issues/13663).
 - If a feature is being added:
    - If the result was already achievable with the core library, explain why this feature needs to be added to the core.